AbulSyed/post-pwa/README.md

 # Post PWA

 ### What is a PWA
-PWA is an enhance web app that looks and feels like a native app.
+PWA is an enhanced web app that looks and feels like a native app.

 ## Install the dependencies
 ```bash